bjornicus/orbitalboardgame/README.md

 If an infestor's target planet is already infested at the beginning of the infestor movement phase (i.e. before any infestors have moved this round), it targets the home planet.

 ##Winning
-Successfully harvest and transport resources to the interstellar transport site:
+Successfully construct orbital habitats:

-Easy: 4 water and 2 metals
+Easy: 1

-Normal: 6 water and 3 metals
+Normal: 2

-Hard: 8 water and 4 metals
+Hard: 3

 ##Losing
-The home planet becomes infested or the players are unable to gather sufficient resources
+The home planet becomes infested or the players are unable to construct the necesarry number of habitats

 ##Creative Commons Artwork Credits from the Noun Project
 * Rocket by Gem.icons (used in card backs, logo, ship cards)